Programs in Carbondale

 • Week 4 (40 hours) – Remote: Students work under the guidance of their respective research professors to complete an academic poster to use as a visual aid to present and publish individual research findings.

-is for students entering grades 7-8, and runs July 21 – July, 25, 2025.
-This camp integrates biology, engineering, and computer coding for five half-days in July.
+is for students entering grades 6-8.
+This camp integrates biology, engineering, and computer coding for five half-days in July on the campus of SIU in Carbondale.

 Farmers and field biologists use multiple senses when assessing plant health.
 Some of this sensing can be automated using programmable machines.
 Students will learn about the function of the human sensory systems and create devices to duplicate these processes using electronic sensors and tiny computers (micro:bits) which students will program using a simple form of block-coding.
 By the end of the week, each student team will have created and programmed a device to scan a plant leaf, identify common problems, and recommend the appropriate corrective action.